anto18671/lumenspark/README.md

 ### Why Sponsor?

 - **Sustain Development**: Help maintain and improve Lumenspark.
-- **Exclusive Benefits**: Receive early access to new features and direct support.
 - **Recognition**: Get acknowledged in the project documentation and website.

 ### How to Sponsor